sassoftware/viya4-monitoring-kubernetes/logging/README.md

 You must have cluster-admin access to any cluster in which you deploy these components.
 You cannot deploy successfully if you have access only to a namespace or a subset of namespaces.

+**Note:** If you are deploying SAS Viya Logging on OpenShift, you must follow the deployment process documented in [SAS Viya Logging on OpenShift](/logging/OpenShift.md).

 ### Components